CREEATION/gulp-css-globbing/README.md

 # gulp-jade-globbing
 ## *NOT READY FOR USE YET*
-> Globbing with Jade's `include` the easy way.
+> Globbing with Jade the easy way.

-Expands Jade `include` statements containing globs with the full paths.
+Expands Jade `include` and `extends` statements containing globs with the full paths.

 Heavily based on [`gulp-css-globbing`](https://github.com/jsahlen/gulp-css-globbing).